Pretty and Practical Travel Wear

 The best thing you can do to avoid this sense of regret is plan ahead when packing.
 Before any trip – no matter how short or how long – I plan my travel wear, from the clothes themselves to the shoes, jewelry, undergarments and bag.
 That way I’m never wishing for the items I didn’t bring.
 But choosing clothing and accessories that will multitask throughout the trip is key, otherwise you’ll wind up bringing half your wardrobe.

-A few items that are always on my must list:
+A few items that are always on my travel packing list:

 Talk about a genius idea!
 How many times have you been walking around in a pair of shoes that you thought were comfortable and by the end of the day your feet are aching or you’re hobbling around because of blisters?
 Been there, done that – on Fifth Avenue actually.
 One time it got so bad that I had to limp from Central Park to Saks and buy the first pair of shoes I could find ($45 flip flops, mind you).
 I wish back then I knew about CitySlips.
 These amazing ballet flats fold up into next-to-nothing and fit right inside your purse so they’re ready for action when you need them.
 And the tiny bag they fold into?
 It also unfolds into a larger bag, large enough to hold those evil heels that destroyed your feet.